11 free (or almost free) things to do with your kids this summer

-Living room discotheque: Half the fun is creating a playlist with your kids on a music-streaming platform—or by grabbing a stack of CDs or records, if you’re a real audiophile.
+Living room discotheque: Half the fun is creating a playlist with your kids on a music-streaming platform—or by grabbing a stack of CDs or records if you’re a real audiophile.
 Then dance like nobody—except maybe your dog—is watching.
-Freestyle shamelessly to their favorite songs, and hit up YouTube to learn dances like the Cha-Cha Slide or Cotton-Eye Joe.
-Of course, there are probably a few moves that your kids and their friends can teach you.
-(Note: The Dab is soooo 2017.)
+Freestyle shamelessly to their favorite songs and hit up YouTube to learn dances like the Cha-Cha Slide or Cotton-Eye Joe.
+Of course, there are probably a few moves that your TikTok-using kids and their friends can teach you.

-Junior game marathon: It’s rare to have time to get through a full game of Monopoly Junior or The Game of Life Junior.
-Throw in some Pictionary Junior and Scrabble Junior, while you’re at it.
+Junior game marathon: Throw back to 2020 and get through an entire game of Monopoly Junior or The Game of Life Junior.
+Add in some Pictionary Junior and Scrabble Junior, while you’re at it.
 If you’re missing some of these classic board games, invest in one or two of them.
-You’ll be glad you did when you get snowed in next winter.

-Lemonade stand: If you read me, you know I’m a fan of this summertime classic, because it can teach kids about squeezing the most out of a budget—as long as you (the parent) don’t micromanage.
+Lemonade stand: If you’ve been following me for a while, you know I’m a fan of this summertime classic because it can teach kids about squeezing the most out of a budget—as long as you (the parent) don’t micromanage.
 So, fight the urge to curate an Insta-worthy dream stand for your kids.
-Depending on their age and ability, let the little ones make the lemonade, design the signs, decide on prices, and figure out what to do with the profits.
-Plus, it’s a good chance to teach them about charity!
+Instead, depending on their age and ability, let the little ones make the lemonade, design the signs, decide on prices, and figure out what to do with the profits.
+Plus, it’s an excellent chance to teach them about charity!

 Family car wash: How’s this for practical?
 Rather than pay for a pricey car wash, have everyone pitch in to wash, polish, and vacuum your family ride.
-The kids might groan about it, but they’ll feel so accomplished afterwards.
+The kids might groan about it, but they’ll feel so accomplished afterward.
 (Bonus: Who can resist a turn at the hose?)
-You can pay them, chalk it up to pitching in, or reward them with a cruise in your shiny auto down to the ice cream stand.
+You can pay them, chalk it up to pitching in, or reward them with a cruise down to the ice cream stand in your shiny auto.